Definition and Examples of Millionaires

 A person's net worth is like a summary of the total financial value of their balance sheet.
-Net worth takes the appraised value of all non-liquid assets into account.
-This concept represents a person's assets minus their liabilities.
+This concept represents a person's financial assets minus their liabilities.
 In other words, net worth is what they own minus what they owe.

-Categorizing millionaires in this way is not cut-and-dried when factoring in non-liquid assets.
+Categorizing millionaires is not straightforward when factoring in non-liquid assets.
 The price of consumer goods rises and falls; in an economic slump, it's unrealistic for assets like real estate and antiques to fetch full price on the market.